-How often do you actually look in your crawl?
+How often do you look in your crawlspace?
 Seriously?!
-About half of you just said that you “have never even seen your crawl space”.
-This is by far the most easy step that you can take that might save you thousands of dollars, but the majority of home owners never do it.
+About half of you just said that you “have never even seen your crawl space.”
+This is by far the easiest step that you can take that might save you thousands of dollars, but the majority of homeowners never do it.
 Water can accumulate very slowly over time (and sometimes not so slowly), but by catching it early, it will not have time to do its destructive work.
 All you need to do is find the crawl space entry.
-Usually the access is in a closet under the stairs or in a bedroom.
-You will just need to open the hatch and shine a flashlight down there.
-It will be pretty obvious if you have a problem.
+Usually, the access is in a closet, under the stairs, or in a bedroom.
+You will need to open the hatch and shine a flashlight down there.
+It will be pretty apparent if you have a problem.
 Even if you do not find a water problem, you might find other issues that can save you money.
-Recently, we inspected a crawl space that had a main air duct disconnected.
-We were out there for something totally different and come to find out that the customer had always been paying outrageously high heating and cooling bills, but never thought to look under the house and check it out.
+Recently, we inspected a crawl space that had a central air duct disconnected.
+We were out there for something different and come to find out that the customer had always been paying outrageously high heating and cooling bills, but never thought to look under the house and check it out.
 This very simple fix saved her a ton of money!

 #2- Observe how water runs off your property

 Take a look at how your property slopes and make sure water does not run towards your home.
 When I moved into my new house last August, I noticed that part of the property sloped towards a foundation vent screen.
 I didn’t need to wait until it rained to know that this was going to be a problem, so I installed a simple french drain to rectify the problem.
 You should look to see where water is going and how it is diverted.
 Also, make sure that your gutters are working correctly and are draining the water away from the house.
 Most homes have an underground pipe that the gutters feed into that has a filter.
 Make sure that the filter is not clogged, and you can avoid water from overflowing and flooding the system.

 #3- Check for leaks